-Check out this super simple Paleo Salsa Verde Slow Cooker Chicken recipe.
+Check out this super simple Paleo Salsa Verde Slow Cooker Chicken recipe, using our TEX MEX spice blend.
 I have used this recipe to create many meals, especially as a protein on taco salads or tacos using organic corn tortillas.

 You can see some of the ways I've enjoyed it below – as posted on Instagram many times!